Cookees81/CityofAngels/README.md

 2) removed year 2023 records since it's only up to date of 10-2023

-3) remove missing values rows in column Vict Sex, Vict Descent, Premis Cd, Premis Desc
+3) remove missing values rows in column Vict Descent, Premis Desc

 4) replace blanks values in column Weapon Used Cd, and Weapon Desc with N/A